stefan-hoeck/idris2-digest/docs/Elab.md

 Modules:

+* `TTImp.Utils`: Lots of utilities used during elaboration (TODO)
+* `TTImp.BindImplicits`: Utilities for generating bindings for parameters.
 * `TTImp.Elab.Check`: Interface for main checker function plus additional functionality.
 Also defines `EState ns`, the state type used during elaboration.

+## Processing Top-Level Declarations

+In these modules, top-level (and, sometimes, nested) declarations are processed and elaborated.
+All of these update the current context instead of returning some elaborated result, because the effect of different top-level constructs (data definitions, pragmas, transform rules, declarations and definitions) vary a lot.

+Modules:
 * `TTImp.ProcessDecls`: Implements `TTImp.Elab.Check.processDecl`.
 This is
-  the starting point for elaborating top-level declarations.
+  the entry point into elaborating top-level declarations.
 Several utility top-level constructs such as `namespace`s or pragmas are not very hard to understand.
 For `failing` blocks, it is interesting to see that the global state is stored before and reset after elaborating the block